ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 namely whether it should be treated in a single-threaded way, i.e. effectively as a built-in global variable, which could enable compiler optimizations.

+### Input and Output Files

+According to the new model proposed above, we should have just two files involved in the Leo compilation process:
+1. A `.in` file, from which the `TransactionInput` value is produced.
+2. A `.out` file, produced from the `TransactionOutput` returned by the program.

+There seems to be no longer a need for a `.state` file and for explicit registers.

 ## Alternatives